allthingslinux/tux/docs/content/reference/renovate.md

 ---
 title: Renovate Configuration
 icon: octicons/package-dependencies-16
+tags:
+  - reference
+  - renovate
+  - dependencies
 ---

 # Renovate Configuration

-!!! wip "Work in progress"
+!!! warning "Work in progress"
     This section is a work in progress.
 Please help us by contributing to the documentation.

 Renovate is an automated dependency update tool that helps keep Tux's dependencies up-to-date, secure, and maintainable.
 This document explains Renovate's purpose and documents Tux's actual configuration.